Actindo-AG/Documentation/Core1Platform/UserInterface/04_Buttons.md

     Click this button to step one page back.

 - ![First page](../../Assets/Icons/FirstPage03.png "[Previous page]") (First page) and similar below a list
-    Click this button to jump to the first page, for example, in lists.
+    Click this button to jump to the first page.

 - ![Last page](../../Assets/Icons/LastPage03.png "[Last page]") (Last page) and similar below a list
     Click this button to jump to the last page